 There are many kinds of adjectives, but perhaps one of the most difficult to explain is the predicate adjective.
 Sometimes, these adjectives are called subject complements.
-If you are being troubled by grammar and how these adjectives work within a sentence, keep reading to learn more about these pesky little grammatical elements.

 Many teachers often offer the following textbook definition of a predicate adjective: an adjective that is used to predicate an attribute of the subject of the sentence.
 However, this definition often confuses people: the grammar jargon can become jumbled in technical definitions like this.

-A more simple explanation of predicate adjectives is as follows: modifies the subject of the sentence.
+A more simple explanation of predicate adjectives is it modifies the subject of the sentence.
 In the sentence “The flowers are blue,” the subject is “the flowers.”
 In this example, “blue” is what modifies the subject, “the flowers,” and is connected to the subject by what is known as a linking verb.